Summer Theatre Workshops

 FORMAT & DAY-TO-DAY OPERATIONS:

 In order to provide students in Grades 7-12 with rigorous, age-appropriate training, workshops will be held indoors in the largest, most well-ventilated spaces at the Hopkins Center for the Arts, apart from vocal or singing classes, which will be held onsite, outside.
-Grades 7-12 students are expected to follow enhanced safety protocols including social distancing, frequent handwashing, and wearing appropriate face coverings at all time.
+Grades 7-12 students are expected to follow enhanced safety protocols including social distancing, frequent handwashing, and wearing appropriate face coverings.

 What is the maximum number of students in a workshop?